eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 }
 ```

+`clamp_d` is there to ensure difficulty never leaves the range (which can't really be done otherwise).
+Normally I would use newtypes with validating constructors to represent ranged values, but for this, it would add way too much overhead for what is meant to be a pedagogical implementation.

 Note that when $G=1$ (forgot), then $D_0(1) = w_4$, that is, $w_4$ is the initial difficulty of a card when its first review was a failure.

 ## $n$-th time